 Publications and Return of Results

 Yes, according to the Access Policy you are obliged to publish your findings in a peer-reviewed journal or an open source publication site within 6 months after project end date.

-Yes, we ask that you acknowledge CoBi: ‘This research has been facilitated by the Collaborative Biobank’.
+Yes, we ask that you acknowledge the CoBi: ‘This research has been facilitated by the Collaborative Biobank’.

-Please send all written reports (e.g., meeting abstracts, online reports, publications) to CoBi at least two weeks before their expected public release date.
+Please send all written reports (e.g., meeting abstracts, online reports, publications) to the CoBi at least two weeks before their expected public release date.
 This is solely for tracking how results are being disseminated (you do not require our approval) and to make general information available to participants who have provided samples and data.